 Two of the blends made by LIFEAID Beverage Co. contain ginger (along with other clean vitamins & nutrients your body needs).

-- LIFEAID Daily Blend - to help reduce inflammation form everyday stress
+- LIFEAID Vitality Blend - to help reduce mild inflammation form everyday stress

-- IMMUNITYAID Support Blend - to help defend & boost your immune system
+- IMMUNITYAID Wellness Blend - to help defend & boost your immune system

 > > > Live well.